daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Addressing these technical requirements is essential to provide a fully accessible and usable experience for screen reader users.

-#### The user must be able to use their screen reader in the user interface.
+#### The user must be able to use their screen reader in the user interface

 The user must be able to navigate and interact with all elements of the app---including menus, dialogs, buttons, and content---using their